FergusValentine/FergusValentine/README.md

 - Craig Reynolds Boids
 - Market simulation

-If something peaks my interest I make it in Python.
+If something peaks my interest I make it with Python.